andrewzee23/World-City-Weather-Analysis/readme.md

 Creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator, utilizing a [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api), and a little common sense to create a representative model of weather across world cities.

+* Randomly selected 500 unique (non-repeat) cities based on latitude and longitude.
+* Performed a weather check on each of the cities using a series of successive API calls.
+* Included a print log of each city as it's being processed with the city number and city name.
+* Saved a CSV of all retrieved data and a PNG image for each scatter plot.

 ### Scatter Plots

 * Temperature (F) vs. Latitude